ShrekBytes/medium-unlocked/README.md

 ## Supported Domains
-> This script currently support all medium domains, subdomains and some custom domains.
-> While it’s technically possible to match every site using a wildcard pattern like `*://*/*`, doing so would make the script run on **every single website you visit**, which is inefficient and unnecessary.
-> If there’s a Medium-powered custom domain you want supported, [open an issue](../../issues) and I’ll work on adding it.
+> This script supports all Medium domains, subdomains, and some custom domains.
+While it’s technically possible to match every site with `*://*/*`, doing so would run the script on all websites, which is inefficient and unnecessary.
+If you want a Medium-powered custom domain added, [open an issue](../../issues) and I’ll work on adding it.

 ### ReadMedium